-- Park development concentrated on the largest, flattest terrace can multi-sport courts, open lawn areas, and a playground.
+- Park development on the largest, flattest terrace can support multisport courts, field area or lawn/ turf area, and a play area.
 A small picnic shelter or informal picnic table arrangements can enhance recreation.
 The area is surrounded by a small looping paved path and limited landscaping. - The other portion of the site provides a small ADA parking lot and drop off to support accessibility. - Recreation is limited by topography to a medium picnic shelter and an informal, flexible open space with a looping trail through natural areas.